Garfield Park Conservatory: History

 After many decades of neglect, the conservatory underwent a multimillion-dollar restoration in 1994.
 The non-profit Garfield Park Conservatory Alliance formed to help maintain the structure and provide programs and services for visitors.

 In a hailstorm on the night of June 30, 2011, the conservatory suffered catastrophic damage to glass in showrooms as well as production houses where plants are grown or stored.
 Five recently renovated showrooms contained laminated glass and therefore sustained less damage.
 Some areas reopened to the public July 3.
 The Fern Room reopened December 1, 2011, and the remaining areas opened January 24, 2012.
 To help raise money for the repairs local artist Bryan Northup created, and the Conservatory sold, limited-edition bowls out of the broken glass.

-In 2012, the conservatory won the National Medal for Museum and Library Services.

 The Garfield Park Conservatory is also known to be a place where people have illegally abandoned their pets, often lizard and other reptiles.
 Staff try to rescue them and are sometimes successful at capturing them and connecting them with local animal rescue groups, but oftentimes the animals end up dying of exposure or starvation according to staff.